-The CARES Act also expands the SBA's existing EIDL Program by relaxing the eligibility requirements under the program and increasing the funding available through December 31, 2020.
+The CARES Act also expands the SBA's existing EIDL Program by relaxing the eligibility requirements under the program and increasing the funding available through 12/31/2020.

 Prior to the CARES Act, the SBA offered EIDL loans of up to \$2 million for qualifying businesses (including qualifying dealers) to recover from temporary losses following a statewide economic injury declaration.
-EIDL loans are not forgivable and EIDL loan proceeds can only be used for certain purposes - that is for working capital necessary until resumption of normal operations and expenditures necessary to alleviate economic injury, but not beyond that which the business could have provided had the injury not occurred (fixed debts, payroll, accounts payable and other bills that cannot be otherwise paid.)
-Currently, the EIDL program is only available to agricultural businesses.
+EIDL loans are not forgivable and loan proceeds can only be used for certain purposes, such as for working capital necessary until resumption of normal operations and expenditures necessary to alleviate economic injury, but not beyond that which the business could have provided had the injury not occurred (fixed debts, payroll, accounts payable and other bills that cannot be otherwise paid.)